-The setting recognises that when children are absent from education, this can be a vital warning sign of a range of safeguarding possibilities.
+Burstow Primary School recognises that when children are absent from education, this can be a vital warning sign of a range of safeguarding possibilities.
 They are also at significant risk of underachieving, being victims of abuse and harm, exploitation, radicalisation, and not being in education, employment or training (NEET) later in life.

-Where possible the setting will hold more than one emergency contact number for each child.
+Where possible Burstow Primary School will hold more than one emergency contact number for each child.